adinhodovic/django-google-optimize/README.md

 Django-google-optimize is a Django application designed to make running Google Optimize A/B tests easy.

+I've written a tutorial on how to use the application https://hodovi.cc/blog/django-b-testing-google-optimize/.

 ## Installation

 Install django-google-optimize with pip: